 Arabica Borough Market

-Switching up from the usual English fry up, I had the Arabica Fry Up.
+Then, just a few steps away, we popped over to Arabica Borough Market for a proper breakfast.
+We had the Arabica Fry Up, which is a nice tweak from a traditional English fry-up.
 It’s got a bed of fried eggs, topped with Arabica’s house-cured lamb bacon, beef sujuk, roast tomato, mushrooms, and Za’atar bread.
-The lamb bacon was particularly juicy and flavoursome!
+Our favourite part was the lamb bacon, which was particularly juicy and flavoursome!

-We then washed it all down with a cup of Turkish-style coffee – it isn’t exactly like an intense cup of Turkish coffee, but an aromatically brewed cup of coffee with a spike of green cardamon flavours.
-It comes along with some delicious Turkish delights.
+We then washed it all down with a cup of Turkish-style coffee.
+Though interestingly, it wasn’t exactly like a traditional Turkish coffee.
+Instead, it was an aromatically brewed coffee with a spike of green cardamon flavours.
+It came along with some delicious Turkish delights.

 Borough Market